Adaptive Tuning of Parameterized Traffic Controllers via Multi-Agent Reinforcement Learning: Case Study

-Table \ref{table:tts_with_noise} presents the mean and standard deviation of TTS for both RL frameworks under observation noise, using the same 10 agents per framework trained with different random seeds in Figure \ref{fig:learning_curves}b.
-Statistics are computed over 100 experiments per framework (10 per agent) under observation noise with varying standard deviations.
-The results show that TTS for the multi-agent framework remains nearly constant as noise increases, whereas both the mean and variance for the single-agent framework rise substantially.
-This demonstrates that the multi-agent framework has much greater resilience to partial failures than the centralized single-agent RL framework.
+Table~\ref{table:tts_with_noise} presents the mean and standard deviation of TTS across the case-study runs for RL-based approaches under the observation noise defined in \eqref{eq:noisy-states}, using the same 10 frameworks per setting as in Figure~\ref{fig:learning_curves}b.
+Statistics are computed over 100 case-study runs per setting, with 10 runs per framework.
+The results show that TTS for the multi-agent setting remains nearly constant as noise increases, whereas both the mean and variance for the single-agent setting rise substantially.
+This demonstrates that the proposed decentralized multi-agent framework is resilient to disturbances, unlike the centralized single-agent RL framework.